dcefram/blog/content/blog/aspace-manila-after-three-months.md

 a meeting room would allow us to connect to a dedicated Wifi, but the speed is only upto 10mbps...
 Not to mention that one of the meeting room's connection isn't consistent.

-If internet speed is important to your line of work, and 5mbps isn't a speed that you would consider adequate, I suggest that you look elsewhere.
+If internet speed is important in your line of work, and 5mbps isn't a speed that you would consider adequate, I suggest that you look elsewhere.
 Getting a separate internet line to bump the speed would be an add-on with a steep price IIRC.

 **Meeting rooms.** The meeting rooms were initially a *Meh* until they changed the tables to a very impractical meeting table.
-I do not know what went through their heads thinking that a meeting table that has different heights for each side would be a great idea, not to mention that some of the "area" was so low that you would hurt your back if you had to type for quite sometime while in the meeting... unless their idea was that you should use your laps for your laptops, and the table be used for something else.
+I do not know what went through their heads thinking that a meeting table that has different heights on each side would be a great idea, not to mention that some of the "area" was too low that you would hurt your back if you had to type for quite sometime while in the meeting... unless their idea was that you should use your laps for your laptops, and the table be used for something else.

 If you would need to go on a "normal" meeting, I'd suggest that you reserve the much pricier meeting room at the 3rd floor, rather than the one at the 5th floor.
 The 5th floor's meeting room exchanged usuability for aesthetics.
-Just think of shelling a total of 1.5m for a aesthetically pleasing Kia Picanto instead of just buying a top-of-the-line Toyota Corolla Altis.
-I mean, why.

 **Location.** I added this as a *Pros*, but I had to also add this here as one of ASPACE's *Cons*.
 If in case you work until 5pm, then you might opt to work until 9pm.
 The traffic in Makati is really bad